thomaslicklederer/ProsNet/README.md

 # Library structure
 * *Controls* package: contains elements that are control related and transform the incoming external control signal into inputs for the component models.
 * *Fluid* package: contains models for the relevant components (pipes, valves, heat exchanger, pumps) and the the thermo-fluid flow.
 * *Media* package: contains media models for water (liquid water with constant density) and moist air.
+All fluid components are initialized with the incompressible water media model.
 * *Prosumer* package: contains the prosumer model of an idealized prosumer, as well as its base classes
 * *Utilities* package: contains auxiliary utility models, such as math functions for smoothing etc.
 * *Examples* package: contains example models of prosumer-based heat networks, e.g. with two prosumers and a radial grid or three prosumers and a meshed grid.
 The examples should be executable without modifications needed.